Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Connected Graphs

 Initially, before \texttt{move} is applied, no dashed edges exist in the host graph.
 The rule \texttt{init} creates a non-grey root node, and \texttt{back} cannot be applied.
 Thus, the invariant holds vacuously.
 Now, assume the invariant holds at some stage of execution.
 Clearly, the rule \texttt{move} extends the dashed path by adding one edge, and \texttt{back} reduces the dashed path by removing one edge.
 Both operations preserve the invariant and ensure the dashed path remains unique, its nodes remain blue, and the endpoint remains the root.
-Therefore, the invariant is maintained throughout the execution. \end{proof} \begin{prop} Let $G$ be a non-empty input graph upon which \texttt{init} is applied.
+Therefore, the invariant is maintained throughout the execution. \end{proof} \begin{prop} Let $G$ be a non-empty input graph to which \texttt{init} is applied.
 Then, the graph resulting from \texttt{DFS!} contains a connected component in which every node is non-grey. \end{prop} \begin{proof} The proposition is trivially true for an input graph consisting of a single node: \texttt{init} marks the node blue, and no rule marks a non-grey node grey.
 Assume now that the input graph contains at least two nodes.
-By Proposition \ref{prop:all-same-comp-con}, all non-grey nodes belong to the same connected component.
-Therefore, it suffices to show that a connected component containing at least one non-grey node cannot also contain a grey node.
+By Proposition \ref{prop:all-same-comp-con}, all non-grey nodes belong to the same connected component.\\

-For the sake of contradiction, suppose the connected component containing all non-grey nodes in the output graph also includes at least one grey node.
+\textit{Claim.} Each connected component containing at least one non-grey node does not contain any grey node. \\ \textit{Proof of Claim.} For the sake of contradiction, suppose the connected component containing all non-grey nodes in the output graph also includes at least one grey node.
 Let $v$ and $u$ be such that $v$ is grey, $u$ is non-grey, and $v$ is adjacent to $u$, which must occur if they share a connected component.

+Upon inspection of the rules, \texttt{init} and \texttt{move} are the only rules altering the mark of a grey node; both mark a grey node blue and root it.
+Thus, $v$ must have been rooted at some point during the execution.
+Let us consider two cases based on whether $v$ remains rooted in the output graph.\\